thomastaylor312/uvrha-website/content/_index.md

 ---
 title: "Utah Versatility Ranch Horse Association"
-image: '/images/hero.jpg'
 ---

-## Utah Versatility Ranch Horse Association
+# Utah Versatility Ranch Horse Association

 Entries for the first show are due today to avoid the late fee and ensure you have a fresh cow to work!
 If you miss entering today, don't worry!
 We will take your entries until 8:00am day of show!